eliotn/interactive-twitch/README.md

 # interactive-twitch

 A new way for twitch broadcasters to interact with their viewers.
 A simple voting app inspired by the [freeCodeCamp Voting App project](https://www.freecodecamp.org/challenges/build-a-voting-app) but with the addition of integration with twitch chat.

+Twitch broadcasters can create polls that can be voted on in twitch chat or on the website.
+This enables twitch broadcasters to easily improve interactability with viewers.

 ## Usage